KWDB/docs/en/db-administration/db-object-mgmt/relational-db/procedure-mgmt-relational.md

 - Do not support referencing other database objects except for relational and time-series tables within a stored procedure.
 - Do not support setting how to pass the values of parameters, such as `IN`, `OUT`, or `INOUT`.
 All parameters are passed as input parameters.
 - If there are multiple results sets within a stored procedure and some result sets are empty, the empty result sets are not displayed.
-- When connecting KWDB through the KWDB JDBC Driver, only one result set is output in `PREPARE` mode.
+- When connecting KWDB through the KaiwuDB JDBC Driver, only one result set is output in `PREPARE` mode.

 :::